-Several flood events in the spring of 2015 damaged more than 300 private stream crossings (bridges) in southwest West Virginia.
-A private bridge is often the only access to the road.
-Homeowners whose bridges were damaged must now drive through the stream bed, use a neighbor’s bridge if they can, or park on the other side of the stream and walking across a temporary walkway or a neighboring bridge.
+Several flood events in the spring of 2015 damaged over 300 private stream crossings (bridges) in southwest West Virginia.
+Homeowners who cross streams to get to their homes are either driving through the stream bed, using a neighbor’s bridge if they can, or parking on the other side of the stream and walking across a temporary walkway or a neighboring bridge.
 Because these are private structures, the government cannot help directly, so the only potential assistance is voluntary organizations like MDS.

 At present, MDS has completed 42 bridges.
 To see photos of some of them click here.